Sustainability Menu

 Note: NEWater is reclaimed water supplied by the Singapore Utilities Board after the wastewater has been treated to a high level of quality.

 UMC will continue to invest in water trucks and self-implemented water-saving measures (including U water), as well as the purchase of recycled water and desalinated water.
-The investment cost for 2024 is approximately NT$14.7 million per year, with estimated annual costs exceeding NT$20 million per year within three years and exceeding NT$80 million per year within ten years.
-This financial calculation only accounts for the increased costs of recycled water and the contract fees for water trucks.
+The additional investment cost for 2025 is approximately NT$23.8 million per year, with estimated additional costs not exceeding NT$91 million per year within three years and NT$153 million per year within ten years.
+This financial calculation only accounts for the increased costs of recycled water* and the contract fees for water trucks.

 Note: Fixed costs such as tap water are excluded.